bldl/emplace-spidermonkey/README.md

 ### 1. What is the ECMA-262 Specification?

 * <a href="https://262.ecma-international.org/15.0/index.html?_gl=1*chzpt6*_ga*Mzc5OTUzMzY4LjE3MjQzMjMwMjA.*_ga_TDCK4DWEPP*MTczMDcyMzg1Ni41LjEuMTczMDcyNDYxMy4wLjAuMA" target="_blank">ECMA-262</a> is the official document that defines how JavaScript™ works.
-It tells developers and browser makers what JavaScript™ should do in every situation.
+It provides detailed guidelines for developers and browser vendors on how JavaScript™ should behave in every situation, ensuring consistency and compatibility across different platforms and implementations.

 ### 2. How to Navigate the Document